 Step 4.
 Can You Do Your Prior Job?

-If your impairments do not meet or equal any listing, the DDS examiner will consider whether, despite your not meeting a listing, the impairments are severe enough to prevent you from doing the kind of work (if any) you've done in the past.
+If your impairments do not meet or equal any listing, the DDS medical consultant or claims examiner will consider whether, despite your not meeting a listing, the impairments are severe enough to prevent you from doing the kind of work (if any) you've done in the past.
 If your impairments are not severe enough to prevent you from doing work you've done in the past, your claim will be denied with the rationale that you can return to your prior line of work.
-The DDS examiner makes this assessment by evaluating your "residual functional capacity" -- that is, how much ability you still have despite your medical condition.
+The DDS medical consultant or claims examiner makes this assessment by evaluating your "residual functional capacity" -- that is, how much ability you still have despite your medical condition.

 If DDS finds you cannot perform your prior work, the analysis proceeds to Step 5.